Battle of Delville Wood: 14–19 July

 According to the German official history, Der Weltkrieg and regimental accounts, some units were not surprised.
 The British attack succeeded at a few points, from which the troops worked sideways to roll up the German defenders, a tactic not used on 1 July.
 Bavarian Infantry Regiment 16 lost c.
 2,300 men and the headquarters of Infantry Regiment Lehr, Bavarian Infantry Regiment 16, I Battalion, Reserve Infantry Regiment 91 and II Battalion, Bavarian Infantry Regiment 16 were captured.
-Armin, who had taken over from Longueval to the Ancre that morning, ordered troops to hold their positions.
+Sixt von Armin, who had taken over from Longueval to the Ancre that morning, ordered troops to hold their positions.
 The 7th Division had been relieving the 183rd Division and part was sent to Longueval and the second line further back, along with resting units from the 185th, 17th Reserve, 26th Reserve, 3rd Guard divisions and troops of the 55th Landwehr Regiment (7th Landwehr Division), equivalent to fourteen battalions.
 After alarmist reports of British cavalry in High Wood and the fall of Flers and Martinpuich, Below ordered the 5th, 8th, 8th Bavarian Reserve and 24th Reserve divisions to counter-attack to stop the British advance.
 When the true situation was discovered, the counter-stroke was cancelled and the 5th and 8th divisions returned to reserve.

 On 15 July, II Battalion, Reserve Infantry Regiment 107 of the 24th Reserve Division attacked from the south-east of Delville Wood at about 11:30 a.m. but was stopped by small-arms and artillery-fire 80 yd short of the wood and driven under cover.
 An attack by the III Battalion from the Flers–Ginchy road soon after, was also stopped short and the battalions lost 528 men.
 I Battalion, Infantry Regiment 72 from the 8th Division attacked the north-eastern face of the wood and was also repulsed.
-Armin ordered another attack after dark by the 8th Division and 12th Reserve Division, to take back the wood at all costs.
+Sixt von Armin ordered another attack after dark by the 8th Division and 12th Reserve Division, to take back the wood at all costs.
 The preparations were rushed and no postponement was allowed; a bombardment began at 9:00 p.m., before the advance began around midnight by I and II battalions of Infantry Regiment 153 from the 8th Division and II Battalion, Reserve Infantry Regiment 107 of the 12th Reserve Division, on the east, north-east and northern faces of the wood, which also failed against artillery and machine-gun fire, 50 yd short of the wood, after which German artillery bombarded the wood all night.
 Further attempts to regain the wood on 16 July were also costly failures.